bazelbuild/bazel/site/docs/skylark/repository_rules.md

 ---
 # Repository rules

+This page covers how to create repository rules and provides examples for more details.

 An [external repository](../external.md) is a rule that can be used only in the `WORKSPACE` file and enables non-hermetic operation at the loading phase of Bazel.
 Each external repository rule creates its own workspace, with its